devariss/Raptor/README.md

 A UEFN framework (Pre-SG)

 # TODO
-If I'm still interested in UEFN after SG will probably rewrite this this for now these are some really simple functions for making your life easier when making an island.
+If I'm still interested in UEFN after SG will probably rewrite this, for now these are some really simple functions for making your life easier when making an island.